-Aka The Authority Site System 2.0, this one is the best course for absolute beginners imho.
-With over 70 videos, public case studies, a private FB group, checklists, content templates, and much more, it’s very comprehensive and has everything you need to get your first affiliate site live.
+Aka The Authority Site System 2.0, another great one, takes you a bit more by the hand, but a bit limited (compared to the affiliate lab) when it comes to growth strategies.
+With over 70 videos, public case studies, a private FB group, checklists, content templates, and much more, it’s quite comprehensive and has everything you need to get your first affiliate site live.

 Time and focus/attention by choice are the 2 elements in my life I want to maximise as much as possible (which is not an easy task when you have 2 kids – focus/attention by choice: the ability to focus on what I really want to focus on, minus the random thoughts that constantly pop up – the term “mindfulness” is probably appropriate here, though this version is enabled by technology rather than meditation).

 Time never stops in a world that’s stuck on play, & keeping your focus consistent… well, that’s hard even w/o kids (work, first world problems, constant advertising everywhere, daily repetitive tasks, imaginary shower conversations, etc.).

 So I try to outsource as much as humanly possible to tools and other people, giving me more time to do the things I actually want to focus on, and more brain space to work on the problems I want to solve.
 My way is only one way, there are a lot people doing it a lot better than I am.
 I’m still learning, but here are the tools I use at the moment.

 General Life & Productivity Tools

 Store stuff in the cloud with awesome cross-platform syncing, share that stuff with others, work on stuff together, thumbs up!

 Let the web work for you by arranging the content you rely on into easy-to-read collections.
 Feedly offers a clean, minimalist reading experience optimised for productivity.
 Massive time-saver!